Is the Rise of Wearable Devices Helping or Hindering Our Training?

 Trevor Connor 34:54

 I’ll just say go I hate to keep going back to the well, but that that review that gave star rating to all these various things after reviewing them.
 Certainly what you saw as you got into more metrics that are calculated algorithms, star ratings went down and certainly the only thing that gave a one star two was training load and in their review of it basically said there are so many different ways of doing this, there are so many factors, there’s so much individualization, this is just not something you can trust.
 As a matter of fact, this is something that can lead you in a bad direction because as you said, you might be completely recovered and it’s telling you otherwise.
-Worse, you could be very fatigued, needing recovering, it’s telling you you’re ready to train today and I can actually give you some some really interesting examples of that if you want.
-The other one they really tore tore apart was these estimates of VO2 Max that a lot of these devices will give you and basically said there’s so many factors here, it’s really hard to trust that number and when they compared it to actual VO2 Max measurements, it could be off by a pretty significant amount, we had a chance to talk with Dr. Seiler about all these new devices and he raised the issue of the algorithms that are being built on top of the metrics.
+Worse, you could be very fatigued, needing recovering, it’s telling you you’re ready to train today and I can actually give you some really interesting examples of that if you want.
+The other one they really tore apart was these estimates of VO2 Max that a lot of these devices will give you and basically said there’s so many factors here, it’s really hard to trust that number and when they compared it to actual VO2 Max measurements, it could be off by a pretty significant amount, we had a chance to talk with Dr. Seiler about all these new devices and he raised the issue of the algorithms that are being built on top of the metrics.
 Let’s hear his thoughts.

 Rob Pickels 34:54